 Bayville is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 21,260 people and five constituent neighborhoods, Bayville is the 93rd largest community in New Jersey.

 One of the nice things about Bayville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Bayville, however, is that residents on average have to contend with a long commute, spending on average 31.10 minutes every day commuting to work.

 Bayville is a somewhat ethnically-diverse town.
 The people who call Bayville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bayville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bayville include Irish, German, Polish, and English.
+The greatest number of Bayville residents report their race to be White, followed by Asian.
+Bayville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.19% of the town’s residents.
+Important ancestries of people in Bayville include Italian, Irish, German, Polish, and English.

 The most common language spoken in Bayville is English.
 Other important languages spoken here include Spanish and Polish.